This is a bugfix release for the current MySQL Community Server production release family. It replaces MySQL 5.0.67.

 mysql process after

 a crash.
-As a result, the server would fail to start due to a
+As a result, the server failed to start due to a false

 Questions status variable